jlouisbru/canvas-quiz-from-sheets/README.md

-# Google Sheets Quiz Management & Canvas Uploader
+# Create Canvas Quiz From Google Sheets

 ![Spreadsheet Example](link_to_an_image_of_your_spreadsheet_interface.png) <!-- Optional: Add a nice screenshot -->